 - Cars and trucks with a permissible maximum weight of up to 3.5 t

 - One-year toll sticker: 86,40 Euro

 - Motor bikes (single-track motor vehicles, including motor bikes with sidecars)

 - Two-month toll sticker: 13 Euro

 - Ten-day toll sticker: 5,10 Euro

-The sticker for the year 2017 which is turquoise coloured has been valid from 1 December 2016.
-The mandarin orange coloured stickers for the year 2016 can still be used until 31 January 2017.
-From 1 February 2017, only the new turquoise coloured stickers will be valid.
+The mandarin orange coloured stickers for the year 2016 could be used until 31 January 2017.
+Since 1 February 2017, only the new turquoise coloured stickers are valid.